 - Take into consideration the position of the custom design

-Upon visiting with the clients it was very clear to see that they needed more bench space, more storage and a better flow than their current kitchen provided.
+Upon visiting with the clients, it was evident to see that they needed more bench space, more storage and a better flow than their current kitchen provided.
 It was a typical closed in “U” shaped space with a small meals area.
-Not an inch of bench could be seen.
-With the clients wanting to embark on the full renovation and modernization of their home, they had decided to tackle the kitchen first.
-As in most homes, the kitchen is the hub of the home and for this family that is certainly what the kitchen represents.
+Not an inch of the bench could be seen.
+With the clients wanting to embark on the full renovation and modernisation of their home, they had decided to tackle the kitchen first.
+As in most homes, the kitchen is the hub of the house and for this family that is undoubtedly what the kitchen represents.
 They start their day together watching Sunrise, eating breakfast and planning their day.
 Then with lunches packed it is out the door.
 Through the day Mum is looking online at the latest recipes or ordering groceries with the family regrouping around the kitchen to watch the nightly news over dinner.

-Stage two of their planned renovations includes the enclosure of the adjoining patio to become the dining and family room so this gave licence to merging the existing kitchen and meals into one space that would provide a new space that was free from clutter and create a flow and balance in their daily lives.
-Every family needs an effective space in the hub of the home as it creates harmony and can help them operate more efficiently as a family.
-In this design Kim has made moving between tasks effortless.
+Stage two of their planned renovations include the enclosure of the adjoining patio to become the dining and family room so this gave licence to merging the existing kitchen and meals into one space that would provide a new area that was free from clutter and create flow and balance in their daily lives.
+Every family needs a useful space in the hub of the home as it creates harmony and can help them operate more efficiently as a family.
+In this design, Kim has made moving between tasks effortless.
 From the conception of what will be served for dinner, which is researched via the designated cookbook storage or via the Smart TV, to selecting the ingredients from the pantry, preparation on the island, cooking then delivery.
 The flow created in this design is simple yet effective.

-The plumbing was relocated to enable the sink to be moved to its new location in the island and additional power supplies to the island bench were brought through conduct lines that were laid in newly created trenches in the concrete slab.
+The plumbing was relocated to enable the sink to be moved to its new location in the island, and additional power supplies to the island bench were brought through conduct lines that were laid in newly created trenches in the concrete slab.
 The new galley style design allows for the future inclusion of a newly created dining and family living space.
-These additional spaces will be completed in stage two of the renovation so Kim needed to envisage how they were going to be used and the ability of the kitchen to service these areas.
-The kitchen can be accessed from several directions, and will merge seamlessly with its adjoining spaces.
-With the only window to the new space facing south getting natural light was another important function to fulfill in the design.
-With the back of the kitchen facing east it was important to capture the morning sun for as long as possible.
-There was a small existing window, awkwardly placed in the back wall of the existing space, so after consultation with an engineer the window was repositioned and increased in size to provide a portal to the natural light provided by the sun streaming in the morning.
+These additional spaces will be completed in stage two of the renovation, so Kim needed to envisage how they were going to be used and the ability of the kitchen to service these areas.
+The kitchen can be accessed from several directions and will merge seamlessly with its adjoining spaces.
+With the only window to the new space facing south getting natural light was another important function to fulfil in the design.
+With the back of the kitchen facing east, it was essential to capture the morning sun for as long as possible.
+There was a small existing window, awkwardly placed in the back wall of the current space, so after consultation with an engineer the window was repositioned and increased in size to provide a portal to the natural light produced by the sun streaming in the morning.
 The sun from this direction now floods the kitchen with natural light at a much needed time in the morning.

 AS FEATURED IN